simon-ourmachinery/tmbuild-action/readme.md

 # tmbuild-action

 A GitHub action to build **The Machinery**'s one click build tool as well as the engine itself.
 This action will cache all depencies as well as the build tool itself if required.
-It also allowes to create build artifacts and to pack the engine at the end.
+It also allowes to create build artifacts and to pack the engine or you plugin at the end.

 ## Features
 - Will report errors and warnings via annotations
 - Can caches the dependencies and tmbuild
 - You can build only tmbuild
 - You can build the Engine
+- You can build your plugin.
 - You can define a repositry for the engines dependencies
 - You can package the engine
 - You can store the build/package artifacts